GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Fusion/Setup.md

 # Transport Layer Security

-Fusion enforces TLS 1.2 for all API communication.
+Fusion uses TLS 1.3 with fallback to TLS 1.2 for all API communication.
 Unencrypted transactions are not supported.

 # Organisational scope